sthysel/reposort/README.md

 ## Why?

-If you work with many git repositories, you've probably experienced these problems:
+If you work with many git repositories, you've probably had these self-inflicted
+problems:

-- **Scattered repositories**: Repos cloned into random directories (`~/Downloads`, `~/Desktop`, `~/tmp/test123`)
+- **Scattered repositories**: Repos cloned into random directories (`~/workspace`, `~/stufs`, `~/tmp/test123`)
 - **Hard to find projects**: No consistent structure makes it difficult to locate specific repositories
 - **Duplicate clones**: Multiple copies of the same repo in different locations
 - **Mixed sources**: Repos from GitHub, GitLab, BitBucket, and private servers all jumbled together
 - **Lost context**: Directory names don't reflect the organization or team that owns the repo

 `reposort` solves this by automatically organizing all your git repositories based on their remote origin URL, creating a predictable, hierarchical structure that mirrors the source hosting:

 ```
 ~/code/
 ├── github.com/
-│   ├── kubernetes/kubernetes
 │   ├── torvalds/linux
 │   └── youruser/yourproject
 ├── gitlab.com/